Hillside workshops redevelopment

 • A much more appealing frontage on Hillside Road

-Building the new facility is supporting the local economy with around 200 construction jobs across the demolition and construction phases.
+Building the new facility supported the local economy with more than 200 construction jobs across the demolition and construction phases.
+Calder Stewart were our main construction partner for the mechanical workshop.

 More information and contact details